sutta » an » an4 » Aṅguttara Nikāya 4.33

 Evaṁ mahiddhiko kho, bhikkhave, sīho migarājā tiracchānagatānaṁ pāṇānaṁ, evaṁ mahesakkho evaṁ mahānubhāvo.

-That’s how powerful is the lion, king of beasts, among animals, how illustrious and mighty.
+That’s how powerful is the lion, king of beasts, over animals, how illustrious and mighty.

 Evamevaṁ kho, bhikkhave, yadā tathāgato loke uppajjati arahaṁ sammāsambuddho vijjācaraṇasampanno sugato lokavidū anuttaro purisadammasārathi satthā devamanussānaṁ buddho bhagavā, so dhammaṁ deseti: